robhague/quarg/README.md

 - [x] Elide subcommand if only one function is being exposed
 - [ ] Handle **kwargs by using parse_known_args() and processing leftovers
 - [ ] Add `setup.py` and so on
+- [ ] Support generation of command suites from classes